-The university is not responsible for injuries through the use of its facilities or athletic equipment, or for injury occurring in classes, during school activities, or while taking part in internship programs, church and community service assignments, intramural or intercollegiate athletic programs.
+The university is not responsible for injuries through the use of its facilities or athletic equipment, or for injury occurring in classes, during school activities, or while taking part in experiential learning programs, church and community service assignments, intramural or intercollegiate athletic programs.
 All students are required to sign a liability release at the time of registration.

 The university requires that all students must be covered by health and accident insurance.
 During registration students are asked to provide proof of such coverage with an identification card from their insurance company.
-The company name and policy will be kept on file in the Student Health Office.
+The company name and policy will be kept on file in the Student Life Department.

-For additional information see the Director of Health Services .
+For additional information see the Student Life Department.